wizardyesterday/HackRfDiags/README.txt

 ******************** End Get Radio Info Output *************************

 Anyway, if you have any questions, you can always catch me on freenode IRC.
 I use the nick wizardyesterday or adhoc_rf_rocks.
+My day-to-day nick is wizardyesterday though.

 Oh one last thing.
 Anybody can use my software without grief.
 I guess I'll have to put the GNU open source stuff at the beginning of my files, and that